aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 -  mixed otherwise;

-then temperate deciduous stands are selected and geometries were rasterised (presence = 1, NA otherwise).
-Rasterisation is performed with the workflow `egvtools::polygon2input()` restricting to pixels outside clearcut mask and covering background with value 0.
-The resulting layer was then aggregated to EGV resolution using the workflow `egvtools::input2egv()`, which calculates the arithmetic mean and thus results in a cover fraction.
+then temperate deciduous stands are selected and geometries are rasterised (presence = 1, NA otherwise).
+Rasterisation is performed using the workflow `egvtools::polygon2input()` restricting to pixels outside clearcut mask and covering background with value 0.
+The resulting layer is then aggregated to EGV resolution using the workflow `egvtools::input2egv()`, which calculates the arithmetic mean to determine the cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r